Adrian Fontes: 2016

 Fontes ran for Maricopa County Recorder against 28-year incumbent Helen Purcell.
 Fontes announced his candidacy the day after Maricopa County's 2016 presidential preference election, which was perceived by some as having been mismanaged by Purcell due to the reduction in the number of polling places in the county, causing long lines that stretched for blocks and left some voters waiting for hours.
 Latino community leaders raised concerns about voter suppression when areas with predominantly Latino populations had one or no polling places open during Arizona's presidential preference election.
 On October 27, 2016, the Arizona Republic newspaper endorsed Fontes.
 On November 14, 2016, Purcell conceded the race.
-Fontes was the first Democrat to be elected and lose their reelection bid for Maricopa County Recorder in over 50 years.
+Fontes was the first Democrat to be elected Maricopa County Recorder in over 50 years.

 2018

 In 2018, as part of an organized effort by the GOP to raise suspicions about voter fraud, the Arizona GOP commissioned attorney Stephen Richer to conduct an "independent audit," which aired baseless and unsubstantiated insinuations about Soros and Fontes.